dreamsyntax/OnlineCTR/Binaries/Readme.txt

 		Fake Crash
 		N. Tropy

+	If the server and client are both playing as the same unlockable character, then LOD will stay at level 1 (highest quality)

 System stability with Oxide is not perfect.
 This mod makes CTR more stable with Oxide than the original PlayStation hardware.
 However, some menus may freeze while the oxide cheat is enabled